Car Seat Anxiety

 91% of observed car seats demonstrate serious installation errors amongst newborns.
 Improper installation is a bigger safety concern than differences in crash test performance between seats.
 And so ISOFIX seats are recommended, not because they’re safer but because they’re harder to install incorrectly.

 So far, so sensible, right?
+Even if you put the car seat in right every time, what happens if somebody else doesn’t?
 Does it matter that ISOFIX seats are harder to put in a row and fewer cars exist that’ll take 3 ISOFIX seats?
-Of course not, because who is writing the advice?
-Is it anybody who needs to consider the financial and emotional impact of their advice, or just somebody who is being asked to comment on the installation of car seats?
+Of course not.
+Where safety is concerned, are we willing to compromise?

 Second Hand